TutorialPaths/dt/README.md

 ## Notable Folders
 #### branding
-Branding such as assets, images, etc.
+Branding, assets, company logos and stuff etc.

 #### gl
 Global stuff.
 Currently contains the html for the common head, and the common style.scss.